UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/ssd.md

 Where community savings have formal structuring Private sector entities to provide mobile money services There is a need to work with the private sector to ensure the continuity of the initiative in its sustainability aspect.
-Improved contextual information, specifically on the level of infrastructural support, physical and digital security, logistics, socio-political contexts,and how these enablers will facilitate the digital technology or otherwise, Known issues and troubleshooting: the requirements for this tool to be used so that the user knows when not to use it will include
+Improved contextual information, specifically on the level of infrastructural support, physical and digital security, logistics, socio-political contexts,and how these enablers will facilitate digital technology or otherwise, Known issues and troubleshooting: the requirements for this tool to be used so that the user knows when not to use it will include

 If there is a lack of

-infrastructure: mobile network access; the tech infrastructure is necessary as a precursor for replication of this model mSanduk formal analog savings structure, and community willingness/buy in, It is not yet the best moment to make use of this tool.
+Infrastructure: phones, mobile network access; the tech infrastructure is necessary as a precursor for replication of this model mSanduk formal analog savings structure, and community willingness/buy in, It is not yet the best moment to make use of this tool.